stefanwimmer128/termex/README.md

 Since the script is running as a subprocess the `$0` variable is the termex command.

 To access the script file use the `${argv[0]}` environment variable.

+### Additional configuration

+Use the .termexrc file in the Termex installation directory like the .bashrc file.